ssrikantan/ssrikantan.github.io/_posts/2020-02-28-az-ad-jwt-token-custom-attribs.md

 New-AzureADPolicy -Definition @('{"ClaimsMappingPolicy":{"Version":1,"IncludeBasicClaimSet":"true", "ClaimsSchema": [{"Source":"user","ID":"employeeid","SamlClaimType":"http://schemas.xmlsoap.org/ws/2005/05/identity/claims/employeeid","JwtClaimType":"employeeid"},{"Source":"company","ID":"tenantcountry","SamlClaimType":"http://schemas.xmlsoap.org/ws/2005/05/identity/claims/country","JwtClaimType":"country"}]}}') -DisplayName "Employment Details Claim" -Type "ClaimsMappingPolicy"

 ````
-3. Powershell command to assign the Claims Policy to the registered Application
+iii) Powershell command to assign the Claims Policy to the registered Application

 This Claims Policy includes the 2 additional attributes that are to be added to the JWT Token, and this policy gets assigned to the application registered. (i.e. only when a user signs into this application will the additional attributes be returned, not for other applications)